The Recency Effect

 What implications does the recency effect have for content strategy on social media?

-The recency effect on social media content strategy means brands and creators must update their content often, focus on new posts and follow trends to keep their audience's attention.
-This strategy uses the fact that people tend to remember and value the most recent information they see.
-To get the most out of the recency effect, brands should engage in real-time marketing, stick to a consistent posting schedule and quickly produce content that responds to current events, increasing engagement and keeping their audience interested.
-At the same time, brands need to cater to neurodiverse users and ensure inclusive content.
+The recency effect on social media content strategy means brands and creators have to update their content often, focus on new posts and follow trends to keep their audience's attention.
+This strategy uses the fact that people tend to remember—and value—the most recent information they see.
+To get the most out of the recency effect, brands should get into real-time marketing, stick to a consistent posting schedule and quickly produce content that responds to current events—and so increase engagement levels and keep their audience interested.
+At the same time, brands need to cater to neurodiverse users and make sure inclusive content is a reality.

 Take our Master Class How to Design for Neurodiversity: Inclusive Content and UX with UX Content Strategist, Architect and Consultant Katrin Suetterlin.